 In addition to this group, we encourage you to write an informative article about the library, addressed to all your employees, presenting the values and missions of your structure.

-We all have a mentor, the manager who made sure we got the right information at the right time in our training.
-Don't let this information get lost and pass it on to other employees regardless of departures, absences and unavailability: collect this information and best practices in a dedicated article.
+We all have a mentor—the manager who made sure we got the right information at the right time in our training.
+Don't let this information get lost.
+Pass it along to other employees regardless of departures, absences, and unavailability: collect this information and best practices in a dedicated article.

 This information base can be continuously improved and enriched by new collaborators.